microsoft/TypeScript-wiki/API-Breaking-Changes.md

+# TypeScript 2.8
+- `getJsxIntrinsicTagNames` has been removed and replaced with `getJsxIntrinsicTagNamesAt`, which requires a node to use as the location to look up the valid intrinsic names at (to handle locally-scoped JSX namespaces).

 # TypeScript 2.6

 - Some services methods (`getCompletionEntryDetails` and `getCompletionEntrySymbols`) have additional parameters.
 Plugins that wrap the language service must pass these parameters along to the original implementation.
 See [#19507](https://github.com/Microsoft/TypeScript/pull/19507#issuecomment-340600363)